intervalia/gulp-component-assembler/plugins/README.md

 >The `options` object passed into the `assemble` function in your file `gulpfile.js`.

 ##### Property: assembly - *{object}*
 >The JSON assembly object that is being processed at this time.
-This is the object that contains the properties `files`, `templates`, `assemblies`, etc.
+This is the object that contains the properties `files`, `templates`, `subs`, etc.

 #### Your own properties in the `assembly.json` file